 Experience Lisbon through the eyes of those who know it best: the locals.
 This list includes spots with the best views and coolest ambiances.
-After all, a Lisboeta wouldn’t choose to go anywhere offering less than the best that the city and the surrounding area have to offer its residents.
-Here are our picks of the coolest hangouts in and around Lisbon.
+After all, a Lisboeta wouldn’t choose to go anywhere offering less than the best the city and the surrounding area have to offer its residents.
+Here are our picks of some of the coolest hang-outs in Lisbon.

 Costa da Caparica